Self-Guided Field Trip:

 Recommended Group Rotations

-- 45 minutes: Take a teacher-guided tour of the archeological site with chaperons using the trail guide.
+- 45 minutes on the trail: Take a teacher-guided tour of the archeological site with chaperons using the trail guide.

-- Old Spanish Trail walk (1/4 mile one-way to the Animas river)
+- Walk the Old Spanish Trail (1/4 mile one-way)

 Educational Fee Waiver Application: